mcaimi/ocp4-signature-verification/README.rst

 Create a file like this for all custom/official repositories enumerated in the policy.json file and that need GPG signature verification.

-2) Generate the MachineConfig manifests with the provided script (under machineconfig/)
+2) Generate the MachineConfig manifests with the provided script (under machineconfig/).
+Provide the path to the public key name, the name of the external repository yaml file that will be created and the sigstore URL linked to that repository:

 .. code:: bash

-  # ./gen-machineconfig.sh -k /path/to/nexus-key.gpg -r /path/to/nexus-registry.apps.ocp4.sandbox595.opentlc.com.yaml
+  # ./gen-machineconfig.sh -k /path/to/nexus-key.gpg -r /path/to/nexus-registry.apps.ocp4.sandbox595.opentlc.com.yaml -s https://sigstore.url.com/sigstore

 This will create two MachineConfig manifest files under the ./rendered/ folder: